Xenoblade Chronicles: Future Connected bridges the gap between the original story and the future of the series.

 - Tetsuya Takahashi (Scenario, Producer)

-- Known for the Xeno series, Final Fantasy V, Ghost in the Shell: Stand Alone Complex.
+- Xeno series, Final Fantasy V, Ghost in the Shell: Stand Alone Complex.

 - Mamoru Ohta (Scenario)